prometheus/docs/content/docs/operating/security.md

 ## External audits

 [CNCF](https://cncf.io) sponsored an external security audit by [cure53](https://cure53.de) which ran from April 2018 to June 2018.

-The results cab be found in the
+The audit found no major concerns outside of the scope of this document.
+It re-iterated on the importance of following what is layed out here.

+For more details, please read the
 [final report of the audit](assets/downloads/2018-06-11--cure53_security_audit.pdf).